 Intensive Course – Ref.
 GE02

-Issues of grammar and language analysis are addressed as they occur during fluency development tasks.
+Issues of grammar and language analysis are addressed as they occur during communication skill tasks.
 Students can expect to get feedback on their oral language skills and guidelines for improving them.

 Super Intensive Course – Ref.
 GE04

 Mornings + 4 afternoons.
 For students who are at Pre Intermediate level or have completed A2 level and above This course is a combination of GE01 + GE02 + GBE02